karapeoples/karapeoples/README.md

 You found me!
 I am Kara Renee Peoples!
 Full Stack Web Developer and Quality Assurance Engineer, which feels good to say, it has been a long path to get a passion that can be work.
 Nice to Meet Ya:

-- 🔭 Lambda School Graduate/Alumni
+- 🔭 Lambda School Graduate/Alumni aka BloomTech
-- 🌱 I’m currently in training at Genspark to be a Quality Assurance Engineer
+- 🌱 I’m currently a System Test Analyst with Accenture.
+Through Genspark.
+(Ask me about Genspark)
-- 👯 I’m looking for Java, Selenium, and Jira Practice
+- 👯 I’m looking to work on my AWS Cloud Practioner Certification
 - 🤔 I’m looking for help with D&D Group Members.
 - 💬 Ask me about most anything I am pretty honest and I try to treat others as I want to be treated.
 - 📫 How to reach me: kararpeoples.dev@gmail.com or @KaraPeoples_Dev on Twitter or look me up by name on LinkedIn or Facebook